DiAL-e Conferences

 Estonian e-Universities Conference, April 2009

-Presentation as part of the Reusable Learning Objects Session at the Conference April 2nd 2009.
-The audience for this presentation were largely technologists and programmers.
+Presentation as part of the Reusable Learning Objects Session at the Conference, April 2nd 2009.
+The audience for this presentation was largely technologists and programmers.

 ASCILITE Conference, Melbourne, December 2008